The process of buying a home for the first time can be overwhelming. Let me help you. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Won't:

-• Advise you - the escrow holder must maintain a neutral, third-party status
+• Give advice - the escrow company must stay at a fair, third-party status

 The Escrow Holder Will: